HD 76728

 HD 76728 is a suspected astrometric binary star system in the constellation Carina.
 It has the Bayer designation c Carinae; HD 76728 is the identifier from the Henry Draper catalogue.
 The visible component has a blue-white hue and is visible to the naked eye with an apparent visual magnitude of +3.84.
 The system is located at a distance of approximately 320 light years from the Sun based on parallax, and it is drifting further away with a radial velocity of around +25 km/s.
 It is a candidate member of the Volans-Carina Association of co-moving stars.

 The visible component is an aging bright giant star with a stellar classification of B8/9II.
 The spectrum of the star displays metallic lines of magnesium.
 The Volans-Carina Association to which it belongs has an age of 90 million years.
-The star has five times the radius of the Sun and is radiating 449 times the Sun's luminosity from its photosphere at an effective temperature of 11,880 K.
+The star has four times the radius of the Sun and is radiating 450 times the Sun's luminosity from its photosphere at an effective temperature of 13,180 K.